Apple App Intents

-With iOS 13 or later and the Home Assistant Companion App, you can take advantage of the power of Siri Shortcuts to carry out Home Assistant tasks with a tap or by using voice commands.
+With the Home Assistant Companion App, you can take advantage of Apple's App Intents and the Shortcuts app to carry out Home Assistant tasks with a tap or by using voice commands with Siri.

 Getting Started - Example Shortcut